RGHANILOO/terminal/README.md

 also doesn't everyone now have a website, even this little dude has [his own](https://puginarug.com/)

 - This is my tiny crib on interweb
-- This website will be continuously updated as a part of me learning and experimenting  with new tech stack, like Svelte, 11ty, React, or any other framworks and languages that might interest me.
+- This website will be continuously updated as a part of me learning and experimenting  with new tech stack, like Svelte, 11ty, React, or any other frameworks and languages that might interest me.
 - I will be updating it with all the new cool things i make to show off.

 ### Did i hear you say that's cool